tkjaergaard/wordpress-quick-starter/README.md

 ## Clean up

 The script cleans up the default Wordpress installation.
-It removes all starter themes and plugins and the readme.html file.
+It removes all default themes and plugins and the readme.html file.

 ## Notice